iswimfree/My-Portfolio/public/README.md

     - A question within the context of today's lab assignment
     - An observation about the lab assignment, or related 'Ah-hah!' moment
     - How long you spent working on this assignment

+Number and name of feature: css & HTML

+Estimate of time needed to complete:  2 hours

+Start time:

+Finish time:

+Actual time needed to complete: 2.5 hours